 I’ve lost track of the countless times I have screamed at my galloping son to “Stop now!” or sprinted across the car park to whisk him out of harm’s way in the nick of time.
-A quick chat with other mummies revealed that my boys’ behavior is pretty much for the norm for the typically impulsive and excitable toddler.
+A quick chat with other mummies revealed that my boys’ behaviour is pretty much for the norm for the typically impulsive and excitable toddler.

 Teaching our children street safety can seem an impossible feat at times, but it’s a needful albeit tedious exercise.